OpenMetroMaps/OpenMetroMaps/README.md

 implementation of a web viewer, we're eager to maximize code reuse and try to use the main Java source via transpilation to Javascript.
 In order to do that we experimented with both GWT and JSweet based approaches.
-Currently the [GWT](java/maps-gwt) solution looks more promising and is close-to-usable.
+Currently the [GWT](gwt) solution looks more promising and is close-to-usable.
+Have a look at <https://demo.openmetromaps.org/> to see it in action.
 The [JSweet](jsweet) solution doesn't work quite yet, but the technology certainly has potential.